Showdown (AFL): Naming rights sponsors

 Since the first Showdown in 1997 the fixture has always had a naming rights sponsor.

-West End (1997 - 2007)
+West End (1997–2007)

 The first naming rights sponsor was the South Australian Brewing Company (SABC) who utilised the fixture to promote West End Draught.
 SABC was responsible for the coining of the 'Showdown' name for the rivalry.

-Balfours (2008 - 2017)
+Balfours (2008–2017)

 Balfours, a South Australian wholesale bakery, became the naming rights sponsor for the Showdown in 2008.
 As part of their efforts in promoting the game Balfours began, and continue, to produce donuts in the colors of the two competing teams.

-Variety (2018 - )
+Variety (2018–present)

 Variety, a charity for disadvantaged children, became the current naming rights sponsor for the Showdown in 2018.